DataDog/documentation/content/en/logs/guide/correlate-your-full-stack-data.md

 #### Why?

-[Browser logs][9] inside a RUM event gives context and insights on causes and consequences.
-E.g. below, browser logs indicates that the bad query root cause is an invalid user id.
+[Browser logs][9] inside a RUM event gives context and insight into causes and consequences.
+As in the example below, browser logs indicate that the bad query root cause is an invalid user ID.

 {{< img src="logs/guide/correlate-your-full-stack-data/browser-logs-in-rum.png" alt="Browser logs in a RUM action" style="width:80%;" >}}